Thiago099/Char-diferentiator/README.md

 # Char-diferentiator-generator
-Given char sequences it generates a if sequence that differentiates those chars by comparing the start of them
+Given char sequences it generates a if sequence that differentiates those chars

 ## usage
 either copy a section from the displayed char list or type the start and the end of the section